The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Discussion

-In networks with intact feedback loop (\fb{} scenarios), the precise spatio-temporal structure of spike trains arranges such that the self-consistent input and output correlations are suppressed.
+In networks with intact feedback loop (\fb{} and \fbrep{} scenarios), the precise spatio-temporal structure of spike trains arranges such that the self-consistent input and output correlations are suppressed.
 Perturbations of this structure in the local input typically lead to an increase in correlations \citep{Tetzlaff12_e1002596}.
 In this study, we demonstrate this by replaying spiking activity after randomization of spike times, i.e., by replacing the time of each input spike by a random number uniformly drawn from the full emulation time interval $[0,T)$ (\rand{} case).
-However, even subtle modifications of input spike trains, such as random jitter of spike times by few milliseconds, lead to an increase of correlations.
-On the neuromorphic hardware, replay of spike trains is not entirely reproducible (see \prettyref{sub:methods_reprod}).
+However, even subtle modifications of input spike trains, such as random dither of spike times by few milliseconds, lead to an increase of correlations.
+On the neuromorphic hardware, replay of spike trains is not entirely reproducible (see \prettyref{sub:methods_reprod} and \prettyref{app:control}).
 Hence, spike-train correlations measured in the \fbrep{} mode are slightly larger than in the \fb{} case.
 We would expect the same effect on the input side (free membrane potentials).
 Due to hardware limitations, however, we can measure input correlations only in replay mode (\fbrep{} or \rand{}), but not in the fully connected network (\fb{}).
 Therefore, all reported input correlations are likely to be slightly overestimated.
-In conventional network simulations, we mimicked the effect of unreliable replay by input-spike jittering and, indeed, find a gradual increase in input and output correlations (data not shown). \smalltodo[inline]{TP: rough transition} Despite the imperfect replay of input spikes, the decorrelation effect is clearly visible in hardware emulations, both on the input and on the output side.
-The reproducibility of emulations on neuromorphic hardware could be improved by stabilizing the environment of the system, e.g., the chip temperature or the support electronics (under development).
-Analog hardware, however, will never reach the level of reproducibility of digital computers.
-But note that, similar to analog hardware, biological neurons exhibit a considerable amount of trial-to-trial variability, even under controlled in-vitro conditions \citep{Mainen95_1503}.
-So far, it is unclear how neuronal noise such as, for example, synaptic stochasticity (spontaneous postsynaptic events, stochastic spike transmission, synaptic failure \citep{Ribrault11_375}), affects correlations in recurrent neural circuits.
+In conventional network simulations, we mimicked the effect of unreliable replay by input-spike dithering and, indeed, find a gradual increase in input and output correlations (see \prettyref{appfig:sim_dither}).
+These results seem to be contrary to the study by \citet{Rosenbaum11_1261}, in which synaptic noise leads to a decrease of output correlations in a feedforward scenario.
+In our case, spike-train correlations, which suppress shared-input correlations, are removed by dithering spikes, thereby increasing correlations on the output side.
+In \citep{Rosenbaum11_1261}, in contrast, spike-train correlations are always zero, and shared-input correlations are decreased by synaptic failure, explaining the decreased output correlations.
+We attribute this contradiction to the missing feedback loop in their system, and expect correlations to increase in recurrent networks subject to similar perturbations.